 but, as it is said, all good things may come to pass.

-let’s get together, and do what we can to continue this green “circle of life” in the best way possible as a community.
+With continued dedicated planning and planting generations from now will be able to enjoy the same atmosphere and ambiance we and our predecessors have enjoyed.
+Let’s do what we can to continue this green “circle of life” in the best way possible as a community.
 Thank you, RAY

 Trees by Joyce Kilmer